 A similar bill implementing an additional 3% accommodations tax is going through the Hawaii Island County Council and is expected to pass.

 Hawaii’s legislature kicked off these increases via HB 862.
 That measure went into effect starting October 1.
 As a result, the state now has the highest combined accommodation tax in the US.
 Kauai was the first county to adopt this increase.

 In July, the legislature approved the accommodation taxes and funding for the troubled Hawaii Tourism Authority (HTA).
 These taxes are a significant source of revenue for all the islands and are applied to both your Hawaii vacation rental and Hawaii hotel stays.

 Governor Ige initially vetoed the bill designed to halt funding for Hawaii Tourism Authority via accommodation taxes.
 The legislature feels strongly, given they then overrode the governor and want to fund HTA via its general fund to provide better checks and balances.

 We aren’t convinced about HTA’s abilities no matter how it is funded, given a checkered past and not enough to show for the money it has received.
 See much more on that below.

 Each island will tax visitors independently.

-The highest combined tax rate in the US.
+Statewide, Hawaii has the highest combined tax rate in the US.

 Thus, Hawaii is set to have the highest overall tax on accommodations in the US., according to the National Conference of State Legislatures.